-- Communications

-- Literature

-- Writing (professional and creative)
+- Literature - Writing (professional and creative)

 Students selecting the English concentration must have strong writing, critical thinking and application skills in order to be successful in this program.
-At a four year transfer institution, the student may elect a major in English, textual studies, American studies, writing, communications.
-Career tracks for an English major include educator, writer, editor, reporter, attorney, publishing, foreign service among many other choices.
-All students in the concentration are required to complete the following courses:
+At a four year transfer institution, the student may elect a major in English, textual studies, American studies or writing.